-Are you looking for Instax Mini 90 tips and tricks, Instax Mini 8 tips and tricks, Instax Square tips and tricks or Fuji Instax tips and tricks for other Instax camera models (e.g. Mini 70, Mini 90, Mini 25, Mini Hello Kitty)?
+Are you looking for Instax Mini 90 tips and tricks, Instax Mini 8 tips and tricks, Instax Square tips and tricks, or Fuji Instax tips and tricks for other Instax mini camera models (e.g. Instax Mini 26, Mini 70, Mini 90, Mini 25 and Mini Hello Kitty)?

 Then you have come to the right place, in this article I will share with you tips for all of the above including answers to the questions most frequently received from readers.

 Before we get started, you may wish to take a few minutes to check out these resources:

 - The Best Cheap Instant Cameras Under 0

 If you are anything like me then you have undoubtedly opened your Fujifilm Instax camera, immediately discarded the instructions (who reads those things anyway), and are just dying to get out there and start snapping with your new camera.

 So in order to help you get the absolute best from your camera, I have prepared a list of Fujifilm Instax Tips and Tricks which will help you to solve any Instax issues you may be having and learn some new methods to get the best from your camera.

 In case you are not familiar with your Instax Mini 90, here is a parts diagram of the camera which helps you identify the features and settings discussed in the Instax Mini 90 tips and tricks below: